sudoAdarsh/Treasure-Island/README.md

 # Treasure Island: The Awakening

-A text-based adventure game written in Python.
+A cinematic, text-based adventure game written in Python.
-Embark on a cinematic journey where your choices decide your fate.
-Will you uncover the treasure, or fall victim to the island’s perils?
+Embark on a journey full of choices, suspense, and danger.
+Will you uncover the legendary treasure or meet a grim fate on the island?

 ---

 ## Overview

-This is a simple yet immersive **command-line adventure game** featuring:
+This is an immersive **command-line adventure game** featuring:

 - ASCII art logo with dramatic reveal
 - Typing-effect text for a cinematic experience
+- Multiple decision scenes: Crossroad, Misty Lake, and the Three Doors
-- Multiple decision paths leading to victory or failure
+- Branching story paths with different endings (win or game over)
-- Replayability with branching choices
+- Option to restart the game at any point by typing `"restart"`
-- Lightweight — runs in any terminal
+- Lightweight — runs in any terminal without external libraries

 ---